ReedClanton/NixOS/users/reedclanton/home/README.md

 ## Usage

-Home Manager configuration has been broken out into this directory so it may be removed or used independently of NixOS.
+Home Manager configuration has been broken out into this directory so it may be removed or used independent of NixOS.

 ## Rule(s) & Guideline(s)

 - `default.nix` is the entry point to this Home Manager configuration.
-- No other file may be called from any file that exists outside of this directory.
+- The only file(s) that may be called that exist about this directory are common Home Manager modules:
+   - These calls must not prevent successful execution when the external file doesn't exist.
 - No file or directory that's not documented in this README may be added to this directory (other than this README).

 # Content(s)